uxlfoundation/oneAPI-spec/source/elements/oneVPL/source/programming_guide/VPL_prg_session.rst

    :lineno-start: 1

 ---------------------------------------------------------
-How To Search For The Avialable VPP Filter implementation
+How To Search For The Available VPP Filter implementation
 ---------------------------------------------------------

 Each VPP filter identified by the filter ID.
 Filter ID is defined by corresponding to the filter extension buffer ID value which is defined in a form of fourCC value.
 Filter ID values are subset of the general :ref:`ExtendedBufferID <extendedbufferid>` enum.
-The :ref:`table <vpp-filters-ids>` references avialable IDs of VPP filters to search.
+The :ref:`table <vpp-filters-ids>` references available IDs of VPP filters to search.
 Application needs to assign this value to the field of :cpp:member:`mfxVPPDescription::filter::FilterFourCC` to search for the needed VPP filter.